DoctorRyner/miso-template/README.md

 2. Run `stack build --stack-yaml "stack-ghcjs.yaml"` and wait until it will be stucked while trying to download and build dependencies, you can see it if it stucks at 0 / ?? for a some time, then you need to interrupt it (just press cmd / ctrl + c).
 We need to do this only to generate necessary files because stack can't build using latest ghcjs

 PS.
-Recently stack generates .cabal file and stop so it's possible that you don't need to interrupt it yourself
+Recently stack generates .cabal file and just stops so it's possible that you don't need to interrupt it yourself

 3. Run `cabal new-build all --project=cabal-ghcjs.project` to actually download dependencies and build it to html and js files